Let's know about the UNESCO world heritage sites of Nepal:

 Temples and Shrines in the outer complex

-There are many festivals celebrate in this temple throughout the years and thousands of people attend these festivals.
-Among which Maha Shiva Ratri and Teej is the most important festival.
-Teej is the most celebrated festival in this temple by the Hindu women for the long life, and happiness of their husband, where the people believe that taking fasting whole day will make the strong bonds with their husband, so in this days, you will see the Pashupatinath temple with the biggest crowd.
+There are many festivals celebrated in this temple throughout the years and thousands of people attend these festivals.
+Among these Maha Shiva Ratri and Teej is the most important festival.
+Teej is the most celebrated festival in this temple by the Hindu women for the long life, and happiness of their husbands, where the people believe that fasting the whole day will make strong bonds with their husbands, so these days, you will see the Pashupatinath temple with the biggest crowd.

 Exploring these temples gives you the chance to know more about Nepali culture and festivals.

-Pashupatinath is also one of the living cultural heritage sites in the world. it is the centre of energy with the active participation of the people at all times of the day.
-You can also participate in the daily rituals of the temples to know more about it.
+Pashupatinath is also one of the living cultural heritage sites in the world. it is the center of energy with the active participation of the people at all times of the day.
+You can also participate in the daily rituals of the temples to know more about them.

 Boudhanath

-Boudhnath is a stupa in the Kathmandu, valley located about 11 km far from the centre of the Kathmandu valley-capital city.
+Boudhnath is a stupa in the Kathmandu, valley located about 11 km far from the center of the Kathmandu valley-capital city.

 Boudhanath is also one of the largest Stupa in the world which is built during the 5th century.in 1979, Boudhnath is listed in the UNESCO world heritage sites, along with the Pashupatinath and Swyombhunath, Boudhnath is one of the most popular tourists in Nepal.